brothersdw/heatmap/README.md

 ### Start Heatmap frontend

-- All you need to do to bring up frontend is run the following command `npm start`
+- To bring up frontend is run the following command `npm start`
 - After you run that command you should have a working heatmap for the state of Florida as seen below:

 ![image](./public/heatmapexample.png)